roniantoniius/msib-sistem-rekomendasi/readme.md

 3. Install the required libraries using `pip install -r requirements.txt`.
 4. Run the Streamlit app using `streamlit run magang.py`.
 5. Interact with the recommender system about intern msib
+6. Or you guys can go to the deployed app:https://msib-sistem-rekomendasi.streamlit.app/